Home > Blog >

 Environmental concerns are reshaping the logistics world, with two-thirds of providers offering green logistics services.
 These services range from electric vehicle deliveries to sustainable packaging.

-6. Reverse logistics services are offered by 63% of 3PLs
+6. Reverse Logistics Services Are Offered by 63% of 3PLs

 Reverse logistics has become critical in the e-commerce era.
 Nearly 63% of 3PLs now handle returns and lifecycle management.
 That is helping companies reduce costs and improve customer experience.
+Businesses looking to scale this capability should consider dedicated reverse logistics software to streamline the process.

 Customer expectations have accelerated.
 Over half of U.S. retailers now offer same-day delivery, making this logistics capability a strategic requirement for third-party logistics (3PL) partners.